Reference

 Hyperparameters

 Besides the data it consumes, a machine learning algorithm's behavior is governed by a number of user-specified hyperparameters, such as the number of trees in a random forest.
-In LearnAPI.jl, one is allowed to have hyperparematers that are not data-generic.
-For example, a class weight dictionary will only make sense for a target taking values in the set of dictionary keys.
+In LearnAPI.jl, one is allowed to have hyperparameters that are not data-generic.
+For example, a class weight dictionary, which will only make sense for a target taking values in the set of dictionary keys, can be specified as a hyperparameter.

 Targets and target proxies